Ultimate Jacksonville Real Estate Investing Guide for 2026

 Number of New Jobs Created

-A growing job market produces a consistent supply of tenants.
-The employees who are employed for the new jobs will be looking for a residence.
-This gives you confidence that you can maintain a high occupancy level and buy more rentals.
+An expanding job market equals a regular stream of renters.
+The individuals who fill the new jobs will need housing.
+This reassures you that you can keep a sufficient occupancy rate and acquire more assets.

 School Ratings